rachelstreater/rachelstreater.github.io/_pages/about.md

 <br>

 Senior machine learning engineer focussing on building and deploying models for clients across many industries.
-I have worked on a wide range of projects across a number of industries including customer segmentation, churn modelling and geospatial analytics.
+I have worked on a wide range of projects including customer segmentation, churn modelling and geospatial analytics.

 I bring a unique combination of technical expertise and creativity to a team and find joy in solving complex problems with clean and efficient code.
-I  love to learn and spend much of my free time reading and testing methods in machine learning, software engineering and data science.
+I spend much of my free time reading and testing methods in machine learning, software engineering and data science.

 <br>